Skip to main content

 StateTransition(bytes32 settlementId, uint8 fromState, uint8 toState, bytes32 evidenceHash)Any state changeImmutable transition record

-SettlementTimedOut(bytes32 settlementId)Timeout triggeredAudit trail, triggers rollback
+SettlementTimedOut(bytes32 settlementId, uint8 fromState)Timeout triggeredAudit trail, triggers rollback

 These events form the complete settlement audit trail.
 Any third party can independently reconstruct the full settlement history by reading events from the chain.